josephwilk/shaderview/Readme.md

 Load an image file as a texture in your shader.
 Texture is defined as iChannel1/2/3 based on IntValue.
 Add `uniform sampler2D iChannel1` to your shader.
+Comes with some default textures to use:
+"tex10.png, tex11.png, tex15.png, tex16.png"

 * "/volume" <FloatValue>